the-creature/pu-video/README.md

 </div>
 ```

 This can not be overwritten.
-Markup will be the same for all practiceupdate players
+Markup will be the same for all PracticeUpdate players

 ### Definition of brightcove parameters? ###